Is Estradiol Made From Horse Urine

 Advances in HRT Research

-For example, research has suggested that the timing of HRT initiation may be a critical factor in determining its effects on cardiovascular health.
+To give you an idea, research has suggested that the timing of HRT initiation may be a critical factor in determining its effects on cardiovascular health.
 Starting HRT closer to the onset of menopause may be associated with a lower risk of cardiovascular events compared to starting HRT later in life.
 Additionally, lower-dose formulations of HRT, including both CEE and estradiol, may offer a more favorable risk-benefit profile compared to higher doses.

 Ethical and Animal Welfare Concerns